 Plainville's urban setting and preexisting dense development make it extremely difficult to eliminate entirely all connections to the public drainage.
 The definition of allowed or exempt illicit discharges as provided by DEEP's critique of the 2016 Annual Report and EPA's Model Ordinance doesn't address interior footing drains.
 The open sump pit can also function as a floor drain.
 It is unlikely such circumstances/discharges could unilaterally be defined as uncontaminated ground water discharges.
-The established permit system would appear to be a more practical solution to address the need to restrict illicit discharges and inventory discharge locations than the adoption of an Ordinance in the format present is EPA's Model Ordinance.
+The established permit system would appear to be a more practical solution to address the need to restrict illicit discharges and inventory discharge locations than the adoption of an Ordinance in the format presented in EPA's Model Ordinance.

 Property Owners are required to secure a permit from the Engineering Department before any connection to the drainage system is granted.
 The application process requires a description of the type of discharge, estimated volume, construction methods and construction plan.
 All connections are inspected during the installation.
 Connections discovered complete without a permit are permitted after the fact or removed whether by the Town or property owner.
-No permits were issued during the 2017 calendar year nor were there any location discovered that connected without a permit.
+One permit was issued during the 2018 calendar year.
+No discharge locations were discovered that connected without a permit.